Cricket in Mauritius

-There is a Mauritius Cricket Federation, but it is not an official member of the International Cricket Council, hence they are not entitled to participate in the official ICC events.
-Mauritius were at one stage members of the African Cricket Association, with plans in 2011 to travel to Zimbabwe to play the Hindu Gymkhana Club. but were no longer members by 2021.
+There is a Mauritius Cricket Federation, which is not an official member of the International Cricket Council, hence they are not entitled to participate in the official ICC events.
+Mauritius were at one stage members of the African Cricket Association, with plans in 2011 to travel to Zimbabwe to play the Hindu Gymkhana Club, but they were no longer members by 2021.